-- 1.0 A Service Agreement is established between the LHIN/MOHLTC, the sponsoring hospital/agency and the Withdrawal Management Service. - 2.0 The Service Agreement is reviewed annually and revisions are made, as necessary and a copy is retained in the Service.
+- 1.0 A Service Agreement is established between the LHIN/MOHLTC, the sponsoring hospital for Residential WMS and the designate agency for Community, Day & Telephone WMS and the Withdrawal Management Service. - 2.0 The Service Agreement is reviewed annually and revisions are made as necessary and a copy is retained in the Service.